Charan2k/Alien-Invasion/README.md

 - ***Library***: Pygame | Sys | Sprite
 - ***User-Defined Module***: Button | Bullet | Ship | Scoreboard | Game_function | Game_stats | Setings

+##USER INSTALLATION
+- Download the zip file
+- Open in any IDE (VS code..)
+- Run ailen_invasion.py file to run the game

 ## Pygame
 <img src="https://www.pygame.org/ftp/pygame-head-party.png" height = 150, widht= 150>
 Pygame is a cross-platform set of Python modules designed for writing video games.
 It includes computer graphics and sound libraries designed to be used with the Python programming language.